prototypefund/reproducible-website/_events/paris2018/report.md

 - certificate transparency log

-if one of the signing keys gets compromised, with a CT you can see whether some pakcage was signed out of the official loop
+if one of the signing keys gets compromised, with a CT you can see whether some package was signed out of the official loop

 for the n+1 threshold (n should be chosen by the user), the negative matters as well